andf-crl/docs/v21.2/upgrade-cockroach-version.md

 ## Step 1.
 Verify that you can upgrade

-To upgrade to a new version, you must first be on a production [release](../releases/) of the previous version.
-The release does not need to be the latest production release of the previous version, but it **must be a production release** and not a testing release (alpha/beta).
+To upgrade to a new [version](cluster-settings.html#setting-version), you must first be on a production [release](../releases/) of the previous [version](cluster-settings.html#setting-version).
+The release does not need to be the latest production release of the previous [version](cluster-settings.html#setting-version), but it **must be a production release** and not a testing release (alpha/beta).

 Therefore, to upgrade to v21.2:

-- If your current CockroachDB version is a v20.2 release or earlier, or a v21.1 testing release (alpha/beta):
+- If your current CockroachDB [version](cluster-settings.html#setting-version) is a v20.2 release or earlier, or a v21.1 testing release (alpha/beta):
-    1. First [upgrade to a production release of v21.1](../v21.1/upgrade-cockroach-version.html).
+    1. First [upgrade to a production release of v21.1](../v21.1/upgrade-cockroach-[version](cluster-settings.html#setting-version).html).
 Be sure to complete all the steps.
     1. Return to this page and perform a second rolling upgrade to v21.2, starting from [step 2](#step-2-prepare-to-upgrade).

-- If your current CockroachDB version is any v21.1 production release, or any earlier v21.2 release, you do not have to go through intermediate releases; continue to [step 2](#step-2-prepare-to-upgrade).
+- If your current CockroachDB [version](cluster-settings.html#setting-version) is any v21.1 production release, or any earlier v21.2 release, you do not have to go through intermediate releases; continue to [step 2](#step-2-prepare-to-upgrade).

 ## Step 2.
 Prepare to upgrade